lito-bumba/qr-code/README.md

 # QR Code App
-A Simple App to generate, store and scan QR Code using Compose Multiplatform for Android and Ios.
+App that allow you working with QR Code using Kotlin MultiPlatform(KMP) and Compose Multiplatform for Android and Ios.

 ## Features